Charles S. and Lucile Esmon Shively Odyssey Associate Professor of Anthropology

 - Ph.D., Tulane University

-Dr. Stacey Schwartzkopf, Assistant Professor of Anthropology, researches and teaches about indigenous politics and culture, historical anthropology, and cultural commodities.
+Dr. Stacey Schwartzkopf, Associate Professor of Anthropology, researches and teaches about indigenous politics and culture, historical anthropology, and cultural commodities.
 He specializes in the study of Maya peoples in Guatemala, ethnohistory, Latin American racial and ethnic relations, and alcohol consumption.

 He teaches classes in anthropological theory and ethnographic methods, as well as the courses Maya Peoples; Anthropology of Gender; Peoples and Cultures of Latin America; Substance and Seduction; Indigenous Politics in the Americas; and Society, Culture, and History.